 Many Behavioral and Social Services graduates will go on to get a 4-year degree, to give themselves more options.
 We have transfer agreements in place with a variety of local colleges for that reason.

-Contrary to popular opinion social services actually pays pretty well—above average.
-Median pay for community and social service occupations a few years ago was $38,520, nearly $4,000 per year above average.
-While we go into this work to help make others’ lives better we can make a reasonable salary doing so.
+Contrary to popular opinion social service wages are actually above average.
+While we go into this work to help make others’ lives better we can make a reasonable

 Consider yourself normal.
 Most of us are weighing several options, because there are lots of ways we can make a difference in the world.
 The best way may be to try us out for one eleven-week course.
 Take our Introduction to Behavioral and Social Services course and you’ll get a real taste of what the program is all about, with a look inside each of the courses and a chance to meet all of our faculty.
 By the end of that first course you’ll likely have a good understanding of who we are, what we offer, and whether it’s for you.